-Approximately 53% and 57% of the Foundations administrative fee income was generated from four individual agency funds for the years ended December 31, 2015 and December 31, 2014, respectively.
-Of those percentages, approximately 17% and 18% was generated from the related organization identified in Note 6 for the years ended December 31, 2015 and 2014, respectively.
+Approximately 45% and 53% of the Foundation's administrative fee income was generated from three and four individual agency funds for the years ended December 31, 2016 and 2015, respectively.
+Of those percentages, approximately 17% was generated from the related organization identified in Note 6 for the years ended December 31, 2016 and 2015.